-What if I told you there was a fun gig where you can play to a captivated audience that is there to really dance, and you can play almost any style of music that suits your tastes?
+What if I told you there was is a really fun gig where you can play to a captivated audience that is there for the music, and expects you to play a wide range of really good music?
 What if there was a gig that takes place during reasonable hours so you can enjoy a set without staying up until 2am and tanking your liver in the process?
-For some DJs – like myself – Ecstatic Dance is a welcoming home where my creativity can flourish.
-While it’s not for everyone, all DJs should be aware of the format behind these gigs as a useful tool that can be utilized in every DJ set.
+For some DJs – like myself – Ecstatic Dance is a welcoming home where creativity can flourish without compromising my personal life.
+While it’s not for everyone, all DJs should be aware of the format as a tool that can be utilized in any style of DJ set.

 A great night of music is not unlike a play or a movie, telling a story that moves people through a process.
 We have all heard the complaint “It sounded like the same song all night long!”
-That problem is a direct result of some DJs not playing with emotional arcs that weave through the songs.
+That problem is a direct result of some DJs not playing with emotional arcs.

-Fortunately there are many kinds of emotional arcs and archetypes that we can utilize to pull people into the story line.
-In a popular past article, I demonstrated how the 5 Rhythms system follows a natural pattern that people inherently understand at a subconscious level.
+Fortunately there are many kinds of emotional arcs and archetypes that we can use as creative artists.
+For example, I demonstrated how the 5 Rhythms system follows a natural pattern that people inherently understand at a subconscious level.
 When we get hooked into a story, a movie, or a DJ set at that fundamental of a level, it really becomes magic.

 The Ecstatic Dance format is another archetypal story line that you can follow, integrate, or re-engineer for your own sets.
 Keep reading for my insights – as well as my exciting new release of original music designed specifically for this format.

 Ecstatic Dance is a freeform dance practice that happens all over the world in small and big spaces.
 It is usually 1-3 hours long and always has a DJ who is mixing music together like a club.
 The big differences from your typical club are:

 - There is no talking on the dance floor

 - There are no drugs or alcohol allowed and people are encouraged to remain sober

 - Event times are often in mornings or early evenings